 In our daily devotions, our ideal of Godhead plays an important role, perhaps the most important role.
 Our daily prayers are offered to the great Creator of the universe, God Almighty.
-But how do we conceive Him?
+But how do we conceive of Him?
 To whom are we offering our prayers?
-The great Masters of yore who propounded the system of devotion to God have thought of a fivefold principle which can be adopted in our concept of Godhead while we offer prayers or conduct worship, or even do our daily meditations.
+The great masters of yore who propounded the system of devotion to God thought of a fivefold principle which can be adopted in our concept of Godhead while we offer prayers, conduct worship, or even do our daily meditations.

 These five aspects of the concept of God are known as para, vyuha, vibhava, archa and antaryami.
-The word para suggests the transcendence of God, something like the Semitic concept of the extra-cosmic existence of the creator of the universe.
+The word para suggests the transcendence of God, something like the Semitic concept of the extra-cosmic existence of the Creator of the universe.
 God is not in this world of wickedness, sin and evil.
 He is above it, and He is not tarnished by the defects of the world process.
-Always the offer of prayer is to the above, with a physically up-turned gaze, as it were, to a God who is far, far away from us.
+The offer of prayer is always to the above, with a physically up-turned gaze, as it were, to a God who is far, far away from us.
 This is the transcendent God.

 God is really transcendent in one sense because this world of perception and experience is sensorially conditioned, as we have observed; everything that we call the world of experience is sense-bound.
-Inasmuch as the principle of Godhood is not limited to any form of sensory perception, we may say that God is above the world.
-We may also be right in holding that He is above space and time, inasmuch as He is not limited to the extension of space or the duration of time.
-So there is some point in religious devotees sticking to the concept of an utter transcendence and an unbridgeable distance, as it were, between the world and its creator.
+Inasmuch as the principle of Godhead is not limited to any form of sensory perception, we may say that God is above the world.
+We may also be right in holding that He is above space and time inasmuch as He is not limited to the extension of space or the duration of time, so there is some point in religious devotees sticking to the concept of an utter transcendence and an unbridgeable distance, as it were, between the world and its Creator.

 This question is cleared by the other four aspects of the concept of God laid out in this principle.
 Para is transcendence.
 The second aspect adumbrated by the devotees is vyuha, a characterisation of the manifestation of God in certain degrees.
 Vaishnavas, particularly, identify this principle of degrees in the manifestation of God with the concept of Vasudeva, Sankarshana, Pradyumna and Aniruddha.
 Vasudeva is Sri Krishna.
-Pradyumna is his son.
-Sankarshana is his brother.
-Aniruddha is his grandson.
-An intensely conceived devout pattern of the object of worship is presented before the devotee's mind by this elaborate Vaishnava concept of Krishna worship, Vasudeva worship, or Narayana worship.
+Pradyumna is his son, Sankarshana is his brother, and Aniruddha is his grandson.
+An intensely conceived, devout pattern of the object of worship is presented before the devotee's mind by this elaborate Vaishnava concept of Krishna worship, Vasudeva worship, or Narayana worship.

 These categories of Vasudeva, Sankarshana, Pradyumna and Aniruddha correspond to the more philosophical and mystical concepts of God as Brahman, Ishvara, Hiranyagarbha and Virat.
-From a purely personalistic and utterly devout point of view, it is Bhagvan Sri Krishna and his entourage, Sankarshana, Pradyumna and Aniruddha.
-But in a more cosmically conceived aspect of the very same degree of manifestation, it is Brahman, the Absolute; Ishvara, the potential creative causal condition; Hiranyagarbha, the subtle manifestation of the universe; and Virat, the actual visible form that creation has taken.
+From a purely personalistic and utterly devout point of view it is Bhagavan Sri Krishna and his entourage, Sankarshana, Pradyumna and Aniruddha.
+But in a more cosmically conceived aspect of the very same degree of manifestation it is Brahman, the Absolute; Ishvara, the potential creative causal condition; Hiranyagarbha, the subtle manifestation of the universe; and Virat, the actual visible form that creation has taken.

-The ten avataras of Vishnu are illustrations before us.
-Or we can consider any one or two of the avataras for the purpose of our particular individual devotion.
-It may be Rama, Krishna, or Narasimha who we would like to have before us.
-The incarnation of God is God Himself channelised, as it were, as a conduit of the energy quantum of the cosmos manifest for a particular purpose, so the devotee should not make any distinction between God and His Incarnation.
-Incarnation is not a limited form of God; it is a specific manifestation of the Universal God for a particular type of action under a given condition of time.
+The ten Avataras of Vishnu are illustrations before us.
+We can consider any one or two of the avataras for the purpose of our particular individual devotion.
+It may be Rama, Krishna or Narasimha who we would like to have before us.
+The Incarnation of God is God Himself channelised, as it were, as a conduit of the energy quantum of the cosmos manifest for a particular purpose, so the devotee should not make any distinction between God and His Incarnation.
+God's Incarnation is not a limited form of God; it is a specific manifestation of the universal God for a particular type of action under a given condition of time.
 But that specific manifestation has also the capacity to assume the original form whenever it becomes necessary—as it happened, for instance, in the case of the life of Sri Krishna, who took the cosmic form several times.
 The potential of the Universal is present even in this so-called limited, humanised form of the Incarnation.

 God's Incarnation need not necessarily be human.
-The ten avataras are specifically conceived forms, but ananta, infinite, are the varieties of the way in which God can manifest Himself.
-A sudden occurrence unexpectedly taking place in the world to redeem the sorrows of humanity may be regarded as an incarnation of God.
-Even extreme drought and cataclysm are certain actions of the will of God, and wholesale destruction taking place by an epidemic or a tornado is also one of the actions of God for a specific purpose in creation.
+The ten Avataras are specifically conceived forms, but ananta, infinite, are the varieties of the way in which God can manifest Himself.
+A sudden occurrence unexpectedly taking place in the world to redeem the sorrows of humanity may be regarded as an Incarnation of God.
+Even extreme drought and cataclysm are certain actions of the will of God, and wholesale destruction taking place by an epidemic or a tornado is also an action of God for a specific purpose in creation.

-Has not the Lord mentioned in the Bhagavadgita, yad yad vibhūtimat sattvaṁ śrīmad ūrjitam eva vā, tat tad evāvagaccha tvaṁ mama tejoṁśasaṁbhavam (Gita 10.41): Wherever there is an excess of something, consider it as a manifestation of God.
+The Lord has mentioned in the Bhagavadgita, yad yad vibhūtimat sattvaṁ śrīmad ūrjitam eva vā, tat tad evāvagaccha tvaṁ mama tejoṁ'śasambhavam (B.G.
+10.41): Wherever there is an excess of something, consider it as a manifestation of God.
 An excessive coming or an excessive going—either can be God working.
 If everything comes, wonderful; it is God's blessing.
 If everything goes, that also is one of the ways He acts.
 He can give infinitely, and He can also take away infinitely.
 Both of these actions of His are of this unintelligible character because of the infinitude of His nature.
 Abundantly He can give, and abundantly He will take away also.

-Well, to put it briefly, this is the concept of the incarnation of God—as God manifests Himself, or as He is supposed to have manifested Himself, as it is recorded in the scriptures.
-The incarnation of God, or the way in which we can conceive the coming of God, need not necessarily always be as it is described in the scriptures as the well-known ten or twenty-four avataras.
+Well, to put it briefly, this is the concept of the Incarnation of God—as God manifests Himself, or as He is said to have manifested Himself as it is recorded in the scriptures.
+The Incarnation of God, or the way in which we can conceive of the coming of God, need not necessarily always be as it is described in the scriptures as the well-known ten or twenty-four Avataras.
 You can have your own concept of God.
-You may expect God to come in some particular manner, and you may deeply feel that God is coming in this way: I wish God to come to me in this manner.
-And He will come in that way only, though that way may not be one of the twenty-four avataras recorded in the Srimad Bhagavata Mahapurana.
+You may expect God to come in some particular manner, and you may deeply feel that God is coming in this way: I wish God to come to me in this manner, and He will come in that way only, though it may not be one of the twenty-four Avataras recorded in the Srimad Bhagavata Mahapurana.
 Any way, any manner, any form is God's.
-Conceptually placed before the mental eye, there can be an Incarnation for your meditations and devotions, or you can choose any of the well-known avataras that are mentioned in the scriptures.
+Conceptually placed before the mental eye, there can be an Incarnation for your meditations and devotions, or you can choose any of the well-known Avataras that are mentioned in the scriptures.

-So these are three of the aspects of the concept of God – para, vyuha, vibhava.
+Hence, these are three of the aspects of the concept of God: para, vyuha, vibhava.
 This also may be a difficult thing for people to conceive.
 The transcendence of God is, of course, utterly impossible for us to imagine in the mind.
-The degrees mentioned also are not easy to comprehend.
+The degrees mentioned are also not easy to comprehend.
 They are sufficiently above us.
-This Incarnation aspect is also not so very simple as it may appear.
-So a fourth principle of worship is prescribed, which is archa—the ideal of our worship conceived in the form of a physical representation of an idol, a portrait, a diagram, a picture, a photograph.
+This Incarnation aspect is not so very simple as it may appear.
+Therefore, a fourth principle of worship is prescribed, which is archa—the ideal of our worship conceived in the form of a physical representation of an idol, a portrait, a diagram, a picture, a photograph.
 That also can be regarded as God's form.
 If God is everywhere, He can also be in the littlest of things.
 Was He not in a pillar made of bricks, from which He burst forth in all His glory?

-Thus, the daily worship that people sometimes conduct in their own little shrines in their house is also a wonderful form of devotion to God.
-You can cry and weep before your little idol.
+Thus, the daily worship that people sometimes conduct in their own little shrine in their house is also a wonderful form of devotion to God.
+You can cry and weep before your idol.
 It spoke to great saints like Namdev, Eknath, and others.
-The larger idols in temples of public worship are illustrations of a more elaborately conceived archa avatara of God.
-The archa avatara is the manifestation of God, the incarnation of God, in the smallest form that you can entertain in your mind.
+The larger idols in temples of public worship are illustrations of a more elaborately conceived archa Avatara of God.
+The archa Avatara is the manifestation of God, the Incarnation of God, in the smallest form that you can entertain in your mind.
 We call it idols or symbols, and it can be any symbol.
-It may be a shivalingam, a shaligram, or a diagram; it may be a pendant hanging on your neck; it may even be a talisman.
+It may be a shivalingam, a shaligram or a diagram; it may be a pendant hanging on your neck; it may even be a talisman.
 It may be anything which you consider as very valuable.
 All of these are capable of gradually elevating the consciousness of God from lesser concepts to larger concepts.

 Para, vyuha, vibhava, archa—four aspects of God's concept have been stated.
 The fifth one is antaryami—the indwelling character of God.
 God is not necessarily and always para, or transcendent.
-If that is the case, God would take infinite time to reach you.
+If were is the case, God would take infinite time to reach you.
 You do not know when you will attain moksha, if this is the case.
 The immediate, instantaneous presence of God is indicated by the term antaryamitva, the immanence of God.

 To some extent, the transcendent character of God contradicts, as it were, the immanence of God.
 The utter distance is contradicted by the immediate presence of immanence.
 How could God have such contradictory characters?
 He is the most distant, the remotest conceivable, and at the same time, very near.
 How is this possible?